 How can you actually compare the scale of different social problems, given that in practice they’re extremely hard to measure?

 Being difficult to measure doesn’t mean comparisons are impossible, it just means that we need to use approximate heuristics or ‘yardsticks’ instead.
-For instance, you can compare problems in terms of how much they increase wealth, health, long-run security, and other important goals.
+For instance, you can compare problems in terms of how much they increase wealth, health, the risk of exstinction, and other important goals.
 We explain what we mean by ‘yardsticks’ and list those that we find most useful here.
 You can see the rubric we use to assess the scale of different problems here.

 When we’re uncertain we also use probabilities.
 For instance, a 90% chance of helping 100 people is roughly equivalent to a 100% chance of helping 90 people.